HOW WE CAN HELP

-Our Resource and Information Centre is situated on the corner of Hamlet Court Road and Ditton Court Road.
+Our centre is situated on the corner of Hamlet Court Road and Ditton Court Road.
 It is easily accessible, with flat floor entrances.

 If you have a newly diagnosed eye condition, pre-existing condition or gradually deteriorating eyesight, we can supply you with tools and equipment to help you maintain your independence and make life a little easier.